 - a) Input unit: is used to enter data and information into a computer.
-The devices like keyboard, mouse and scanner are commonly used input devices. - A keyboard is used to enter alphanumeric characters and symbols. - The mouse is used to pick or select a command from the monitor screen. - A scanner is used to scan an image or read a barcode and so on. - b) Arithmetic and Logic Unit (ALU): ALU is a digital circuit that perform arithmetic (Add, Sub, Multiplication, Division) and logical (AND, OR, NOT) operations.
-It helps in fast computation of scientific calculations on floating-point number. - c) Control unit (CU): CU is the circuitry that controls the flow of information through the processor and coordinates the activities of the other units within the processor.
+The devices like keyboard, mouse and scanner are commonly used input devices. - A keyboard is used to enter alphanumeric characters and symbols. - The mouse is used to pick or select a command from the monitor screen. - A scanner is used to scan an image or read a barcode and so on.

+c) Control unit (CU): CU is the circuitry that controls the flow of information through the processor and coordinates the activities of the other units within the processor.